kbravh/obsidian-tweet-to-markdown/README.md

 </p>

 ## Heads up! ⚠️

-Twitter announced that they would remove free access to the Twitter API on Feb.
-13th, 2023, but have not done so yet.
-Currently, API access is still available.
-If they do remove access, the Free API Key method below will not work, and you'll need to sign up and pay for a Twitter bearer token.
+Due to recent changes to the Twitter API, the free access method listed below has stopped working as of April 27, 2023.
+You must sign up for your own Twitter bearer token to use this application.

 <!-- ABOUT THE PROJECT -->